Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-6.md

 Now run `obt test`.
 You should see our new tests are run and pass.

-The `obt test --debug` is a useful command to write or debug JavaScript tests.
+The debug flag `obt test --debug` is useful whilst actively working on or debugging JavaScript tests.
 It allows you to run tests in the browser and get feedback in the browsers developer console.
 The `--browserstack` flag also enables tests to run against multiple browsers at once in [BrowserStack](browserstack.com/).
 See the [Origami Build Tools documentation](https://github.com/Financial-Times/origami-build-tools) for more details.

 ## Sass Tests